isomerpages/moe-peihwaprespri/_student-development/Character Education/Sexuality Education.md

 ##### INFORMATION FOR PARENTS

 8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be communicated  to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex A and insert a hyperlink for parents to download the form).
-The completed opt-out form is to be submitted by 31/01/2024.
+This form will be communicated  to parents at the start of the year and is also downloadable [HERE]() . **The completed opt-out form is to be submitted by 31/01/2024.**

-10. Parents can contact the school at phpps@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.
+10. Parents can contact the school at [phpps@moe.edu.sg](phpps@moe.edu.sg) for discussion or to seek clarification about the school’s Sexuality Education programme.